zjhans/NamespaceReporting/README.md

 # NamespaceReporting
-K8s and OpenShift reports on namespace pod statuses
+Bash scripts to generate reports on K8s and OpenShift namespaces.
+Exports files showing which namespaces contain Running or Completed pods and which are empty.